top of page

 After running a small NGO for 6 years, trying to achieve grand change within a massive conflict and manage the diminishing space and support for truly transformative work in the NGO sector, I was tired.
 I was really tired.
 I realised I didn't want to be on a mission anymore.
 I wanted my work to be my joy, and my joy to be my offering to the world.

-I embarked on a journey of self discovery and healing with one goal: to become the highest version of myself; to live the highest version of my life.
+I embarked on a journey of self discovery and healing, with one goal: to become the truest version of myself and to live the truest version of my life.
 And through this, Spolosophy was born.

 bottom of page